 The following major subordinate operations of the multipronged Cartwheel were executed by the end of 1943.

 As a continuation of the Solomons campaign:

 - The New Georgia campaign (Operation Toenails), began on 30 June 1943.
-Associated naval surface actions were the Battle of Kula Gulf (5–6 July), the Battle of Kolombangara (12–13 July), and the Battle of Vella Gulf (6–7 August).
+In the first such interoperability arrangement in the Pacific, the Royal Navy carrier HMS Victorious joined USS Saratoga (CV-3) in providing naval air cover for the amphibious landings on New Georgia.
+Naval surface actions associated with campaign were the Battle of Kula Gulf (5–6 July), the Battle of Kolombangara (12–13 July), and the Battle of Vella Gulf (6–7 August).

 - Landings on Vella Lavella, 15 August 1943.
 The Battle of Vella LaVella, the last naval battle in the central Solomons, took place during the night of 6–7 October, just as the island had been secured.